cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-lyncis.md

 ::: warning

-If you are using a 64-bit device, you should follow <router-link to="/installing-pangu7">Installing pangu7</router-link> instead.
+If you are using a 64-bit device, **or are dependent on using AppSync Unified**, you should follow <router-link to="/installing-pangu7">Installing pangu7</router-link> instead.

 :::